Jamie Lee Curtis: Philanthropy

 Beginning in 1990, Curtis and her father, Tony, took a renewed interest in their family's Hungarian Jewish heritage, and helped finance the rebuilding of the "Great Synagogue" in Budapest, Hungary.
 The largest synagogue in Europe, it was originally built in 1859 and suffered damage during World War II.

-Curtis also helped to refurbish the synagogue in Mátészalka where her grandparents worshipped.
+Curtis also helped to refurbish the synagogue in Mátészalka, where her grandparents worshipped.
 She attended the opening of the Tony Curtis Memorial Museum and Cafe, which is also located in Mátészalka.

 Curtis was guest of honor at the 11th annual gala and fundraiser in 2003 for Women in Recovery, a Venice, California-based non-profit organization offering a live-in, twelve-step program of rehabilitation for women in need.
 Past honorees of this organization include Sir Anthony Hopkins and Dame Angela Lansbury.
 Curtis is also involved in the work of the Children Affected by AIDS Foundation, serving as the annual host for the organization's "Dream Halloween" event in Los Angeles, launched every year in October.

 Curtis plays a leadership role for Children's Hospital Los Angeles and supported the 2011 opening of a new inpatient facility for the organization.
+During the COVID-19 pandemic, she started the "My Hand in Yours" organization with the message "you are not alone" to raise money for the hospital and for people to be able to offer gifts and objects of comfort to people in times of crisis, with all proceeds from every item in the store being sent to help in the care and treatment of critically ill and injured children.

+In October 2023, The Advocate honored Curtis with the Advocate of the Year award as a part of the Out100 celebration.
+Curtis, who is mother to a transgender daughter, then gave a speech condemning anti-LGBTQ+ lawmakers and their supporters, stating: "Freedom is the goal."
+In January 2025, she donated $1 million to the Los Angeles wildfires relief efforts.

+Jamie Lee Curtis is a leading activist and advocate against the negative effects of cosmetic surgery and Hollywood standards on young women.
+In 2025, she starred in a campaign on this issue, wearing red plastic lips to caricature the kind of alteration that many women have opted for.
+She was interviewed about this for The Guardian.